StripeyType/shaper_tape/README.md

 ## Printable shaper fiducials for use with the Shaper Origin
 (https://shapertools.com/)

+Inferred fiducial features:
+- there are always 10 dots
+- the left-most and right-most columns are always present

+Most (~97%) but not all generated fiducials appear to be accepted by the Origin.

 #### Dependencies
 ```bash